oliverklee/ext-realty/Documentation/Tutorial/CreateAnOffererList/Index.rst

    list”.

 #.
 Define which FE user groups are the offerers you intend to display.
-   For this, provide a comma separated list of UIDs to “userGroupsForOffererList” or choose the groups via FlexForms in the offerer information tab.
+   For this, provide a comma-separated list of UIDs to “userGroupsForOffererList” or choose the groups via FlexForms in the offerer information tab.
 You can also leave this value empty.
 All FE users will be displayed then.